 THIS EVENT IS CPD CERTIFIED

-This conference will discuss the future for UK ports - focusing on infrastructure, integration and the impact of moves towards the introduction of free ports.
+This conference discusses the future for UK ports - focusing on international trade, technology and infrastructure.

 - The outlook of the ports sector;

-- Infrastructure and developing smart ports - next steps for interoperability, future-proofing and decarbonisation;
+- Next steps for infrastructure and developing smart ports: interoperability, future proofing and decarbonisation;

-- Free ports - international trade post-Brexit, customs and competitiveness;
+- Moving towards free ports - international trade post-Brexit, customs and competitiveness:

 - Alternative revenue streams and opportunities for offshore collaboration; and

 - Improving transport connectivity and integrating with existing transport infrastructure.

 Engagement with policy officials at this conference

 This Westminster Energy, Environment & Transport Forum conference has attracted strong interest from policymakers.
 It will be an opportunity for stakeholders to engage with officials who have reserved places representing: BEIS; Border Force; Cabinet Office; Cities & Local Growth Unit; Defra; DfT; DIT; Food Standards Agency; Food Standards Agency Wales; HM Treasury; Home Office; HSE; MHCLG; National Audit Office; Office for Product Safety and Standards and the Welsh Government.